swharden/Csharp-Data-Visualization/projects/17-07-03_wav_speed_rendering/readme.md

 # High Speed Graphing of High Density Linear Data

 ## Accelerated Graphing for Linear Signals
 I **dramatically** sped-up the graphing by drawing only single vertical lines (of small range min and max values) when the point density exceeds the horizontal pixel density.
 This is only suitable for evenly-spaced linear data (which is exactly what my target applications will be plotting).
-Performance is great, and there is plenty of room for improvement on the coding side too. `AddLineXY()` will be used to manually draw a line between every X,Y point in a list. `AddLineSignal()`
+Performance is great, and there is plenty of room for improvement on the coding side too. `AddLineXY()` will be used to manually draw a line between every X,Y point in a list. `AddLineSignal()` graphs data from huge amounts of linear data by only graphing vertical lines.

 **I'm getting ~50 Hz frame rate plotting about 1 million data points:**